spark83/StreamServiceFrontPageExample/README.md

 Exxecutable included inside of Executable folder.

+Known Issues:
+1. Not all font scaling is correct.

 TODO:
 1. Custom allocators: Stack allocator, pool allocator, free allocator.
 2. Compress texture format into DXT1 for less memory usage in gpu.